Sanctions and Asset-Freezing

 person falls within this paragraph if –

-sanctions provision or EU sanctions provision would not otherwise impose the
+UK sanctions provision would not otherwise impose the obligation or prohibition

-obligation or prohibition on persons of that description in the UK or the EU;
+on persons of that description in the UK; and

 (b) the